 There are three types of financial assistance for full-time graduate students, and all three are highly competitive.
 (Part-time students are not eligible for financial assistance.)
 Students desiring financial assistance are encouraged to apply to our graduate program as early as possible.

 3. Research assistants (RAs) are supported by individual Electrical Engineering faculty through faculty members’ research grants.
 Prospective students may contact faculty members directly to discuss their research interests and possible RA support.
-Please view our faculty research summaries.
+Please view our Faculty Research Areas and Faculty Research Summaries.

 4. The Texas Analog Center of Excellence (TxACE) at UT Dallas offers two merit-based fellowships to top full-time graduate students interested in pursuing a Ph.D. in areas related to analog circuits.
 For details, please visit the Jonsson School Scholarship page.